Customization APIs

 Notes:

-- This API is deprecated in favor of the v6 Flow Tag APIs.
+- This API is deprecated.
+Use the v6 Flow Tag APIs instead.

-- Users whose level is Member have access only to the GET methods of this API.
+- Member-level users only have access to the GET methods of this API.

-The Tag API enables programmatic management of your company’s tags in Kentik.
-The methods available to manage tags are covered in the following topics:
+The Tag API allows programmatic management of your organization’s tags in Kentik.
+The methods for managing tags are detailed in the following topics:

 Notes: